WalletConnect/walletconnect-docs/docs/web3modal/react/hooks.md

 ### useWeb3Modal

 Hook to programatically control the modal.
-Useful when you want to use your own ui elemts and subscribe to modals state.
+Useful when you want to use your own UI elemts and subscribe to modals state.

 ```tsx
 import { useWeb3Modal } from "@web3modal/react";